 A citrus farming enterprise has purchased a small but ecologically pivotal farm on the border of the Klaserie and Timbavati private nature reserves (Greater Kruger) near the town of Hoedspruit, and plans to develop a citrus orchard in this vital game reserve area.
 Private reserves in the area have submitted their opposition to the development via formal channels, and they would appreciate your help to prevent an ecological disaster on the Kruger border.

 After reading the information below, please register your feedback with the Limpopo Department of Economic Development and Tourism (LEDET), by way of email Comms@ledet.gov.za or on Twitter.
-LEDET is responsible for assessing the application, and is currently busy with that process.
-Note that LEDET is not an adversary in this process, they are the governing authority that have to make difficult decisions such as this, balancing the needs and rights of various stakeholders.
+LEDET is responsible for assessing the application and is currently busy with that process.
+Note that LEDET is not an adversary in this process, they are the governing authority that has to make difficult decisions such as this, balancing the needs and rights of various stakeholders.

 The applicant, Soleil Mashishimale (Pty) Ltd, is an affiliate of Soleil Sitrus (Pty) Ltd, a company specialising in the production, packing and exporting of citrus, currently exporting approximately one million cartons of citrus per annum.
 The farm in question was recently purchased specifically by Soleil for the purpose of developing a citrus orchard.

-The farm borders the Klaserie River, and shares its northern border with Klaserie Private Nature Reserve.
+The farm borders the Klaserie River and shares its northern border with Klaserie Private Nature Reserve.
 The farm will also border the Timbavati Private Nature Reserve on Timbavati’s western border if and when an application by a private reserve for inclusion into Timbavati is accepted.
 Both Klaserie and Timbavati are included in the Greater Kruger ecosystem, with animals free-roaming between them and the Kruger National Park.
 The farm includes previously-cultivated land, and the proposed plan is to develop 120ha as a citrus orchard.

 This area is typically devoted to game reserves, as it is categorised as a Critical Biodiversity Area 2 (CBA 2), where developments need to be environmentally sensitive, should blend in with the environmental characteristics and processes of the area with little to no compromise to the ecological integrity and to threatened species.